Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Introduction

 \section{Introduction}

-Bayesian optimization (BO) is a technique for finding the global maximum of an objective function while taking as few samples as possible \cite{shahriari2016bayesopt, frazier2018botutorial}.
-Data is collected either sequentially or in batches and a Bayesian model, usually a Gaussian process, is used to estimate both the objective function and the uncertainty in that estimate based on the samples collected so far.
-An acquisition function is then used to trade-off between exploring regions of the input space with high uncertainty and exploiting regions which are already known to contain good values.
-In real-world problems, the most common reason for wanting to limit the number of evaluations of the objective function is because it takes a long time to evaluate, but it can also be because evaluating the objective function requires conducting an experiment costing a lot of money.
+Bayesian optimization (BO) is a technique for finding the global maximum of an expensive-to-evaluate objective function (e.g., high computational or financial costs) while taking as few samples as possible \cite{couckuyt2022bayesian,garnett2023bayesopt}.
+Data is collected either sequentially or in batches, and a Bayesian model, usually a Gaussian process (GP), is used to estimate both the objective function and the uncertainty in that estimate based on the samples collected so far.
+An acquisition function is then used to trade off between exploring regions of the input space with high uncertainty and exploiting regions which are already known to contain good values.
+In real-world problems, it is common to have multiple competing objectives.
+In such problems there is typically no single best solution and instead the aim is to find a set of optimal trade-offs, where improving one objective necessarily means regressing another.
+This set of optimal trade-offs in design space is referred to as the \emph{Pareto set} while its image in objective space is the \emph{Pareto front}.

-Furthermore, it is common in real-world problems to have multiple competing objectives.
-In such problems there is typically no single best solution and instead the aim is to find a set of optimal trade-offs, where improving on one objective necessarily means regressing in another.
-This set of optimal trade-offs is referred to as the Pareto front.
-The use of random scalarizations is a popular technique for solving multi-objective Bayesian optimization problems \cite{knowles2006parego, paria2020scalarizations}.
-At each step, a randomly chosen scalarization is used to convert the multi-objective problem into a single objective problem.
-By varying the scalarization throughout the optimization, the different points on the Pareto front are eventually discovered.
-Instead of using random scalarizations, a more sophisticated approach takes expectation over possible scalarizations, meaning all scalarizations are considered at each step and no time is wasted on scalarizations corresponding to parts of the Pareto front which are already well known \cite{astudillo2017avgscalar}.
+The use of random scalarizations is a popular technique for solving multi-objective Bayesian optimization problems \cite{knowles2006parego,paria2020scalarizations}.
+At each step, a randomly chosen scalarization vector is used to convert the multi-objective problem into a single objective problem.
+By varying the scalarization weights throughout the optimization, different points on the Pareto front can be eventually discovered \cite{miettinen1999moo}.
+Instead of using random scalarizations, a more sophisticated approach takes expectation over possible scalarizations, meaning all scalarizations are considered at each step and no time is wasted on scalarizations corresponding to parts of the Pareto front which are already well known \cite{astudillo2017makg}.